algorandfoundation/xGov/Proposals/xgov-119.md

 Winton Nathan-Roberts is a Machine Learning PhD dropout boasting over 4 years of industry experience in Software Engineering with various startups and blue-chip companies, including [Wargaming](https://wargaming.com/en/).

 He has dedicated over two years to developing an Algorand-based Web3 gaming venture.
 Currently he is focusing on streamlining the onboarding process, with solutions that lower friction in Algorand account authentication, transaction authorization, and fiat purchases.
-Some of his projects can be viewed at [Helium Labs](https://github.com/Helium-Labs/) on GitHub, though many repositories are private.
+Some of his projects can be viewed at <a href="https://github.com/Helium-Labs/" target="_blank">Helium Labs</a> on GitHub, though many repositories are private.

 Here are some relevant projects he has worked on, linked to videos for further detail:

-- [Aido - FIDO2 Transaction Authorization](https://www.youtube.com/watch?v=0_M8aunqZyA): Implements the passwordless & phishing-resistant FIDO2 protocol for transaction authorization from an Algorand account
+- <a href="https://www.youtube.com/watch?v=0_M8aunqZyA" target="_blank">Aido - FIDO2 Transaction Authorization</a>: Implements the passwordless & phishing-resistant FIDO2 protocol for transaction authorization from an Algorand account
-- [SessionWallet](https://www.youtube.com/watch?v=66N7bFn19Ck): Provides low-friction application specific account creation and transaction approval, leveraging transactions as session tokens via on-chain MsgPack parsing
+- <a href="https://www.youtube.com/watch?v=66N7bFn19Ck" target="_blank">SessionWallet</a>: Provides low-friction application specific account creation and transaction approval, leveraging transactions as session tokens via on-chain MsgPack parsing

 ## Present Proposal